JuliaPOMDP/DynamicDecisionNetworks.jl/README.md

 [![Build Status](https://travis-ci.com/zsunberg/DynamicDecisionNetworks.jl.svg?branch=master)](https://travis-ci.com/zsunberg/DynamicDecisionNetworks.jl)
 [![Codecov](https://codecov.io/gh/zsunberg/DynamicDecisionNetworks.jl/branch/master/graph/badge.svg)](https://codecov.io/gh/zsunberg/DynamicDecisionNetworks.jl)

 This package provides an interface for representing Dynamic Decision Networks (DDNs) in Julia.
-In order to promote better compatibility with other packages, it does **not** export abstract types, but is instead built around the `DDNStructure` trait, which can make any type look and function like a DDN.
+In order to promote better compatibility with other packages, it does **not** export abstract types (yet), but will instead built around traits and interfaces, which can make any type look and function like a DDN.

 Note that Dynamic Bayesian Networks (DBNs) are a subset of DDNs, so this package should be suitable for representing DBNs as well.